-FA 598 Thesis Performance/Exhibition I
+FA 598 Thesis Performance/ Exhibition I

 Using an approved thesis exhibition/performance proposal, this semester will be devoted to the creation of an extensive body of work according to a rigorous project contract.
 Frequent interaction with both the onsite and faculty mentors is required.
-The student is expected to produce a substantial amount of exhibition-ready work. (six semester hours.)
+The student is expected to produce a substantial amount of exhibition-ready work.
+(2 credits.)
 Prerequisite: Completion of all requirements except thesis.

-FA 599 Thesis Performance/Exhibition II
+FA 599 Thesis Performance/ Exhibition II

 The student will complete and present the thesis exhibition/performance with appropriate documentation, as well as an assessment portfolio.
 All materials must demonstrate mastery of conception, intention and production.
-An oral defense of the thesis exhibition/performance is required. (six semester hours.)
+An oral defense of the thesis exhibition/performance is required.
+(2 credits.)
 Prerequisite: FA 598.

-French (FRN)

-FRN 101, 102 Elementary French
+FRENCH (FRN) FRN 101, 102 ELEMENTARY FRENCH